Syllabus for Master Programme in Information Systems

 Layout of the Programme

-The programme consists of courses at the advanced level and are structured as follows:
+The programme consists of courses at the advanced level and is structured as follows:

 The two-year Master programme allows an exit option after one year with the possibility of taking a one-year Master's degree, 60 higher education credits at the advanced level.
 The programme provides eligibility for research-level education in information systems.